Karthik-Chillal/myDrive/README.md

 ## Planned Features and future goals:

-- Improvement in Auth - _currently uses access tokens only and saves to localStorage_
+- [x] Improvement in Auth
-- File Viewing natively in browser instead of downloading it.
+- [ ] File Viewing natively in browser instead of downloading it.
-- Implement search feature: which will fetch the file/folder by typing the name in a searchbar.
+- [ ] Implement search feature: which will fetch the file/folder by typing the name in a searchbar.
-- Implement Sort-by feature.
+- [ ] Implement Sort-by feature.
-- Fetch and display the total storage used by the user.
+- [ ] Fetch and display the total storage used by the user.
-- Instead of storing on a computer, use AWS.
+- [ ] Instead of storing on a computer, use AWS.